TI-Toolkit/tokens-wiki/tokens/ExpReg.md

 <tt><kbd><b>stat</b></kbd></tt>, `CALC`, `0:ExpReg`
 <hr>

-`ExpReg` tries to fit an exponential curve (y=a*b<sup>x</sup>) through a set of points.
+<tt>ExpReg</tt> tries to fit an exponential curve (y=a*b<sup>x</sup>) through a set of points.
 To use it, you must first store the points to two lists: one of the x-coordinates and one of the y-coordinates ordered so that the Nth element of one list matches up with the Nth element of the other list.
 L₁ and L₂ are the default lists to use, and the List Editor (STAT > Edit…) is a useful window for entering the points.

 The calculator does this regression by taking the natural log [ln(](/ln) of the y-coordinates (this isn't stored anywhere) and then doing a linear regression.
 The result, ln(y)=ln(a)+x*ln(b), is transformed into y=e<sup>ln(a)</sup>(e<sup>ln(b)</sup>)<sup>x</sup>, which is an exponential curve.
 This algorithm shows that if any y-coordinates are negative or 0, the calculator will instantly quit with ERR:DOMAIN.

-In its simplest form, `ExpReg` takes no arguments, and fits an exponential curve through the points in L₁ and L₂:
+In its simplest form, <tt>ExpReg</tt> takes no arguments, and fits an exponential curve through the points in L₁ and L₂:

 ```ti-basic
 :{9,13,21,30,31,31,34→L₁